sudgy/nintendo_translations/README.md

 after a character, like changing と to ど.
 The game puts all of these modified versions of characters after the normal versions of all of them.

+## Famicom Mukashibanashi: Shin Onigashima

+**THIS GAME IS NOT COMPLETE YET!**  It is the one I am currently working on, and I'm only partway through chapter two at the time of writing.

+The most important thing to note is that in the original, all of the text was written vertically.
+English doesn't really work that well vertically, so I had to get creative in some places.
+The messages shown on the left side of the screen weren't too difficult to deal with, although it may look a little strange to have so little horizontal space for the text.
+The main issue is with the options you select.
+These are listed along the bottom of the screen with one column associated with each option in the original.
+I couldn't find any way to make vertical English text work, so instead, I made it so that the different options would be at different heights.
+This means that the cursor may be going over multiple bits of English text.
+The one you are selecting is the one where the center of the text is being pointed at.
+This is a bit finicky, especially with the option on the far right sometimes bleeding off the the scroll, but it's the best I could think of.

+Also, to make the opening and closing of the scrolls look good with the English text, the script actually has to redraw significant portions of the screen.
+If you find some situation where some colors don't look quite right or something, let me know.

+At the end of chapter one, there is a name input screen.  **On this screen, do not push A or B!**  Instead, press start immediately.
+If you press start without inputting anything else, they will be given the default names どんえ (Donbe) and ひかり (Hikari), which is what the script assumes their names will be.
+If you give them other names, the script will not be able to translate any of the messages that include their names.

 # Technical Details

 You might notice a bunch of .cpp files in addition to the Lua scripts.
 This is